janelia-flyem/dvid/GUIDE.md

   `scripts/conda-recipe/meta.yaml`.
 Also add them to the appropriate line of `scripts/install-developer-dependencies.sh`.

-- New third-party Go dependencies can simply be added to `scripts/get-go-dependencies.sh`, but the conda recipe will build faster if you also add a corresponding entry to the `source` section in `scripts/conda-recipe/meta.yaml`.

 - Of course, new DVID sources should be listed in the `Makefile` as needed.